 Fiasco!, just in case you, dear reader, do not know, is a GM-less game for three to five (or six) players (but more really stretches it to a breaking point) that targets the feel of Coen-Brothers-movies like “Burn After Reading“: A number of characters that are defined not by powers or skills but by their relationships with each other.
 They have Needs (burning desires), Objects (items that are significant and/or important to some of the characters), and Locations (atmosphere-providing locales where things are happening or that are important or valuable to characters).

-These things — primarily relationships and needs, secondarily objects and locations — define the cast.
 There are no attributes or skills.
 Neither are there skill rolls.
-The game happens in scenes, and in each scene at least one character is “in the spotlight”, which means, the camera is on this PC.
+The game happens in scenes, and in each scene at least one character is “in the spotlight”, which means, the “camera” is on this PC.
 Ideally, more than one at a time, so they can talk.
-But the rules call for the non-involved players to participate as well, add ideas, or play “NPCs”.
+But the rules call for the non-involved players to participate as well, suggest ideas, or even play “NPCs”.

 Every scene gets “set up” either by the player of the character in the spotlight or by the rest of the group.
 If the player himself sets up the scene, the rest of the group decides during the scene if it should end well or badly for the main character.
 If the group sets up the situation, the player can decide if it should end well or badly.